 The late 1840s brought many travelers across the plains on their way to California gold, Oregon settlement, or the Mormon colony in Utah.
 In 1854 the Kansas-Nebraska Act created the Nebraska Territory, which included the present site of Fort Collins.
 Land claims in the region were consequently given more legal definition.
 Many claims were made as men found it profitable to settle near the trails and supply stock and hay for the military and for immigrants.
 The Poudre River Valley was an attractive place to establish such enterprises.

-Prior to this period of transition and settlement, the Indians had accepted many of the early trappers and traders and let them travel their lands freely.
+Prior to this period of transition and settlement, the indigenous peoples had accepted many of the early trappers and traders and let them travel their lands freely.
 Antoine Janis, a Creole Frenchman, enjoyed such a privilege.
-In the early 1840s he traded with the Oglala Sioux out of Fort Laramie.
-He later married a woman from this tribe and raised a family.
+In the early 1840s he traded with the Oglala Lakota out of Fort Laramie.
+He later married First Elk Woman from this tribe and raised a family.
 Following the Colorado gold strike in 1858, Janis came to Colorado with his fellow traders, mostly French, hoping to take advantage of the influx of prospectors.
 They settled on a claim which had been staked by Janis in 1844.
-Arapahos granted them land and they organized the settlement of Colona, later La Porte, in 1859.
+Arapahos granted them land and they organized the settlement of Colona, later Laporte, in 1859.
 Horace Greeley passed through the settlement on his way to California a few months after the town was founded.

-Janis and his companions were on friendly terms with the Arapaho Indians in the area, as were most of the pioneers.
+Janis and his companions were on friendly terms with the Arapahos in the area, as were most of the pioneers.
 Incidents of violence were rare.
-The two races generally regarded each other with curiosity.
-Some Arapahos even worked for area ranchers.
-This amicable relationship was due in large part to an Arapaho Chief named Friday.
-Raised by mountain man and Indian agent Tom Fitzpatrick, Friday spoke fluent English.
+Some Arapahos worked for area ranchers.
+This amicable relationship was due in large part to an Arapaho leader named Warshinun, often referred to as Chief Friday.
+Raised by mountain man and Indian Agent Tom Fitzpatrick, Friday spoke fluent English.
 He returned to the Arapaho tribe following a boyhood which included attendance at a Catholic school in St. Louis and summers at the traders' rendezvous in Wyoming.
-He was one of eleven Indians to meet with President Fillmore in 1851 as a member of Fitzpatrick's delegation.
+He was one of eleven Natives to meet with President Fillmore in 1851 as a member of Fitzpatrick's delegation.
 The experience gave him prestige and a place of leadership among the Arapahos.

-However, such efforts by men like Fitzpatrick and Friday could not stop the violent effects on frontier expansion to Indian lands.
-Poudre Valley settlers had cause to appreciate the friendly nature of the local tribe when the Indian wars of the 1860s broke out.
-These wars led directly to the founding of the city of Fort Collins.
+However, such efforts by men like Fitzpatrick and Friday could not stop the violent effects on frontier expansion to Native lands.
+The conflicts between Native peoples and non-Native peoples of the 1860s led directly to the founding of the military post of Fort Collins.